 Elements of on-site SEO

-On-site SEO is fairly straightforward, and doesn’t require a marketing genius to figure out.
+On-site SEO is fairly straightforward and doesn’t require a marketing genius to figure out.
 However, we’re here to ensure that you avoid making common mistakes by pointing out the most common elements of on-site SEO.

 Titles and descriptions: if you are running a blog for your business or otherwise, you must pay special attention to page titles and descriptions.
 Do you know about the importance of the meta-description?
 If not, you should check out our article on the subject.

-If your titles and descriptions are not yet optimized in a way that makes them visible in search engines, unfortunately your website may go noticed in search results.
+If your titles and descriptions are not yet optimized in a way that makes them visible in search engines, unfortunately, your website may go noticed in search results.
 As mentioned, optimizing titles and descriptions doesn’t require too much effort.
 First, it is important to keep things short and sweet, with titles coming in under 60 characters and descriptions no longer than 150 characters.

 Avoid the overuse of keywords, but make sure to focus on one or two essentials that allow search engines to know what your content is about.
-Further, make sure titles and descriptions are catchy and engaging, looking for ways to encourage visitors to interact with your website.
+Further, make sure the titles and descriptions are catchy and engaging, looking for ways to encourage visitors to interact with your website.

 H-tags: If you don’t know about the beauty of h-tags, look no further.
 Especially important is the H1 tag, as a well-optimized page will only have one of them.
-The h1 tag is usually the same as the title, and should include your main keyword.
+The h1 tag is usually the same as the title and should include your main keyword.
 A few h2 and h3 tags should be scattered within the rest of the article, and should also include keywords or surrounding relevant words.
 Again, h-tags are in place to allow search engines to sort and rank your content.

-ALT text for images: If you are using images to break up blogposts, the ALT text included with the images has a use.
+ALT text for images: If you are using images to break up blog posts, the ALT text included with the images has a use.
 In fact, this text gives search engines more of an idea about how this image relates to your page.

 Internal links: Internal links are a way to enhance the experience of your website users.
 Essentially, they allow you to link relevant, inter-related content website between pages, helping search engines to discover more of your content.

 Content: Although all of these points relate back to the quality of your content, it is still important to mention that on-site SEO has a lot to do with the quality of the content itself.
-It is important to approach all blog posts with a fresh perspective, and offer your users high quality, interesting and informative content.
+It is important to approach all blog posts from a fresh perspective and offer your users high quality, interesting and informative content.
 If you do not begin your process with quality content, both on-site and off-site SEO won’t matter.